touhid-96/Web-Automation-Using-Cypress/README.md

 - Book an Appointment
 - Verify the appointment

-## Test case check list based on the Scenerio:
+## Test case check list based on the Scenerio
 - User login with valid creds
 - User makes and appointment